jakubvalenta/adblock-lists/README.md

 - Hide the "People also watched" section.
 - Hide the "Learn while you're at home" section.
 - Hide the "Developing news" box.
+- Hide the "Search for ... movies" section.

 https://raw.githubusercontent.com/jakubvalenta/adblock-lists/master/youtube.txt

 ## The Guardian

-- Block the "You are viewing the International homepage" banner.
+- Hide the "You are viewing the International homepage" banner.

 https://raw.githubusercontent.com/jakubvalenta/adblock-lists/master/theguardian.txt